NeLy-EPFL/NeuroMechFly/docs/environment_tutorial.md

 ## Managing the simulation options

 There are 40 simulation options that can be changed from the scripts.
 Please refer to ```NeuroMechFly/simulation/bullet_simulation.py``` for checking all the options.
-Here we enlisted the options we use in our scripts for managing the environment:
+Here we enlisted the ones we use in our scripts for managing the environment:

 - ```headless```: The GUI is not shown if *True*.
 This speed-up the simulation.
 - ```model```: Global path to the sdf file with the desired model description.